BioinfoHub-PeiQinNg/ChickenGenome_PeiQin/README.md

 The directories are:
 -	ANGSD_galGal5: contains scripts for ANGSD analysis on galGal5 data
--	ANGSD_MelGal5: contains scripts for ANGSD analysis on MelGal5 data
+-	ANGSD_MelGal5: contains scripts for ANGSD analysis on MelGal5 data, File_format_conversion: script that executes python script that\
+	converts from Phylip format to multi-fasta
 -	PAUP: nexus format input for PAUP analysis on local machine interactive interface of PA\
 	UP software
 -	Phylip: consist of R scripts that runs the transposition (Transposition_Scripts); Input\